MRI (Video) for Teens

 In teens, biceps tendonitis is usually an overuse injury that causes tendons in the upper arm to be swollen or irritated.
 Most cases heal on their own if you follow a few guidelines from your doctor.

-Headaches for Teens
+Encephalitis for Teens